 On his 45th birthday, Guy V Lewis led the Cougars past SWC champs SMU, 83-75, to reach UH’s first-ever Final Four.

 SMU had rallied to tie the game at 71 with four minutes left, causing Guy V. to use a timeout.
-But the Ponies could not overcome UH’s size advantage nor their zone defense.
+But the Ponies could not overcome UH’s size advantage or their zone defense.
 After the break, the Cougars outscored SMU 12-4 to win the Midwest Region and advance to Louisville for the Final Four.

 1982: Beat #5 Mizzou In The Sweet 16

 Every Cougar that attempted a shot scored at least 10 points as Lynden Rose led the way (16 points).
 Michael Young (15 points), Clyde Drexler (14), and Akeem (13) each contributed to the win.
-The Cougars advanced to the Midwest Regional Final (Elite 8) to face Boston College with the winner heading to the Final Four.
+The Cougars advanced to the Midwest Regional Final (Elite 8) to face Boston College, with the winner heading to the Final Four.

 1983: Cougars Beat Maryland In Ugly Game

 “It wasn’t very pretty, I guess,” Guy V. said after the game.
 “I imagine other teams will do it to us in the tournament.
-I certainly don’t blame them and I don’t blame us for enjoying a 10-point victory.”
+I certainly don’t blame them, and I don’t blame us for enjoying a 10-point victory.”